Home FAQ CSV Guide Percentiles

 Head Circumference 0 - 5 years

-The Belgian growth curves are the 2004 Flemish curves by M. Roelants (M. Roelants et al. Annals of Human Biology, 36 (6):680-694, 2009) and cover from birth to 21 years old for most measurements.
+The Belgian curves are a combination of the 2024 Flemish curves by Stuurgroep Actualisatie Groeicurven.
+(Opgroeien, Departement Zorg & VUB, 2024), blending from birth until age 3 with the 2004 Flemish curves by M. Roelants (M Roelants et al. Annals of Human Biology, 36 (6):680-694, 2009).
+The Belgian curves cover from birth to 21 years for all measurements.

 Weight 0 - 21 years